socs-kul/socs-kul.github.io/_exercises/2-asm-basics.md

 ### Exercise 2

 Translate the following program from the [previous session](/exercises/1-c-basics) to RISC-V. The C-program asks the user for a positive integer and iteratively computes the factorial of this integer.
-You don't have to ask for user input, store the input integer in the data section.
+You don't have to ask for user input;
+you can store the input integer in the data section.

 ```c
 {% include_relative 1-c-basics/sol3.c %}